Anksharskarp/Anksharskarp/README.md

 ### Hey there! 👋

 ❗ **NOTICE (6/10/2023):** *Limited availability in July through August 2023 due to the MathILy program at Bryn Mawr College.
-Regular availability returns in September 2023.*
+Regular availability expected to return in September 2023.*

 I'm a multiplatform developer that builds web/mobile applications and video game mods!